Building brand authority for SEO – a framework

 Source: Advanced Web Ranking

-While the outlook as a small brand is certainly tougher than it was in Google’s early days, all hope is not lost.
+While the outlook for a small brand is certainly tougher than it was in Google’s early days, all hope is not lost.
 It is still possible to break into a saturated market as the smallest of players.

 If you’re looking for inspiration, read my case study on revolutionizing the house plant e-commerce market in Switzerland and Germany.